LoveDaisy/RainbowCoronaSimulation/README.md

 ![rainbow Lee diagram](img/lee_137-145.png)

-The colors are rendered with my [color science tools](https://github.com/LoveDaisy/ColorScienceUtils), which converts spectra into RGB colors.

 ## Secondary rainbow

 Colors of secondary rainbow are very similar to primary rainbow, just line up in a reverse order.